 The Hearing Officer may announce a decision at the close of the hearing.
-The hearing officer shall also prepare a written decision, including concise reasons for the decision and the penalty to be imposed, if any, and mail or deliver it to the Principal and the student, through the parent, within five (5) working days after the review is concluded.
+The hearing officer shall also prepare a written decision, including concise reasons for the decision and the penalty to be imposed, if any, and mail or deliver it to the student, through the parent, within five (5) working days after the review is concluded.